 What advice would you give to businesses who are rethinking their marketing strategy now to deal with Gen Z growing customer power?

 I can’t emphasize enough how important it is to really know your audience.
-I did and am still doing a lot of traveling to promote my brand.
-I give away my products and receive priceless feedback.
-I know that my audience is visual, design is the number one factor when making their purchase decision.
-“If I need leggings, I look for leggings by color or texture”, for example are things that they tell me.
+My audience is visual, the design is the number one factor when making their purchase decision.
+“If I need leggings, I look for leggings by color or texture”, for example, are things that they tell me.
 So I invest in designs.
 It’s interesting that they appreciate the quality later.
 Often I get feedback on how they adore the lasting quality: after multiple workouts and machine washes the leggings are still in perfect condition.
 Another thing I learned unlike those who came before, Gen-Z social media users have more fragmented but frequent use, checking their feeds regularly, but not stopping for long periods of time to properly read through the content.
 For example, since Gen-Zers use Instagram to showcase their aspirational self, you’ll want to create content that speaks to their aspirations and nothing more.
 It takes time to learn how to talk to them, not at them.